MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/telemetry-power-bi-app.md

 ## Connecting to Azure Application Insights

 To connect the app to an Azure Application Insights resource, you need one thing: the Application Insights _Application id_.
-You can get the ID in the [Azure portal](https://portal.azure.com),  from the **API Access** menu in the Application Insights page..
+You can get the ID in the [Azure portal](https://portal.azure.com), from the **API Access** menu in the Application Insights page.

 > [!NOTE]
 > If you get the error *The OAuth authentication method isn't supported for this data source*, check if the application ID is correct; that's usually the root cause for that error.